Exact general solutions for cosmological scalar field evolution in a vacuum-energy dominated expansion: Discussion

 \section{Discussion}

 This paper completes the project initiated in Ref. \cite{phiexact} to determine all exact solutions for the evolution of a scalar field in an expanding universe with a barotropic fluid background.
+These exact solutions provide a more complete description of the scalar field evolution than any corresponding attractor solutions.
+An attractor represents only an asymptotic solution valid for a given range of initial conditions or parameter values.
+By definition, the exact solutions we have derived here will always agree asymptotically with any corresponding attractor solutions.

 As noted, the case of vacuum energy domination is unique and results in a very different differential equation from other barotropic solutions, and the resulting set of solutions is considerably less useful than those derived in Ref. \cite{phiexact}.
 While exact parametric solutions exist for $V = V_0\ln \phi$, $V = V_0 \phi^{1/2}$ and $V = V_0/\phi$, the last two of these are so complex that they are unlikely to be of much practical value.
 On the other hand, the logarithmic potential yields both a simpler parametric solution and, more importantly, an exact first integral.
-As in the case of the potentials discussed in Ref. \cite{phiexact}, the first integral is actually of greater utility than the exact solution itself, as it demarcates the scalar field evolution in terms of the phase space, $(\dot \phi, \phi)$, as a function of time.
+As in the case of the potentials discussed in Ref. \cite{phiexact}, the first integral is actually of greater utility than the exact solution itself, as it demarcates the scalar field evolution in terms of the phase space, $(\phi, \dot \phi)$, as a function of time.

 On the other hand, we have shown that the (non-exact) slow roll approximation can be applied to almost all models examined here, as long as $V^{\prime \prime}$ is sufficiently small.
 This contrasts with scalar field evolution in a universe dominated by a background barotropic fluid with equation of state parameter $w_B > -1$, for which the slow-roll approximation {\it never} applies.
 In that sense, the models under consideration here can be ``solved" more easily than those examined in Ref. \cite{phiexact}.